spkcspider/spkcspider/README.md

   Also if you travel and want to buy something on the way.
 * Signing of Data possible.
 * Privacy: private servers are easily set up (only requirement: cgi), compatible to tor
-* Travelling: don't expose your life to untrusted thirdparty, no client side storage except sessions and "recently used"-feature of browser
+* Travelling: don't expose your life to untrusted thirdparty, don't have it on your device
+  Note: traces could be still existent (like "recently-used" feature or cache)

 # Installation